google/travel-impact-model/README.md

 (TTW) emissions.

 The EEA model takes the efficiency of the aircraft into account.
-As shown in Figure 1, a typical flight is modeled in two stages: *take off and landing* (LTO, yellow) and *cruise, climb, and descend* (CCD, blue).
+As shown in Figure 2, a typical flight is modeled in two stages: *take off and landing* (LTO, yellow) and *cruise, climb, and descend* (CCD, blue).

 ![Fixed fuel burn allocated during LTO, variable during CCD](images/image3.png)

-(Fig 1)
+(Figure 2)

 For each stage, there are aircraft-specific and distance-specific fuel burn estimates.
 Table 1 shows an example fuel burn forecast for a Boeing 787-9 (B789)